-You have come to the right place if you are interested in painting, drawing, ceramics, sculpture, metalsmithing, printmaking, papermaking, weaving, drafting, and more.
+You have come to the right place if you are interested in painting, drawing, ceramics, sculpture, metalsmithing, printmaking, papermaking, fiber media, and more.
 The department of art at ISU offers a wide range of programs and provides students with the education and studio area needed to accomplish any sort of artistic activity.

 We pride ourselves on giving students the freedom to express themselves and expand their artistic knowledge.
 In the art department we provide hands-on training and our teachers are extremely experienced and skilled.
 Here is a detailed list of the classes and specialties that are offered in the art department.

 The ceramic studio is located on upper campus apart from the art department.
 It is housed in a spacious 7,000 sq. ft. historical rock building erected in 1839 by the WPA (Works Progress Administration).
 Attached to the studio is a fully weatherized 1,500 sq. ft. kiln room with a salt kiln, soda kiln, raku kiln and seven additional gas fired kilns ranging in size from 20 cu. ft. to 80 cu. ft.

 The main studio is an open space divided into two separate areas for beginning clay students and advanced students.
 The graduate students have their own private studios in a large area along side the main studio with 24 hour access.

 Studio equipment includes: